-ERROR TYPE MAXIMUM NUMBER OF ERRORS Recovered read errors 10 errors per 10 bits read Reallocated data errors: Correctable read errors Uncorrectable read errors Transferred errors 10 errors per 10 bits read 10 errors per 10 bits read 11 errors per 10 bits read Seek Errors 10 errors per 10 seeks Notes: Recovered read errors are corrected by retries.
-The drive does not automatically reallocate the sectors.
-Correctable read errors are read errors that are not recovered by retries but are recovered by application of the double-burst error correction algorithm.
-Uncorrectable read errors are errors that are not correctable using ECC or retries.
-The drive terminates retry reads either when a repeating error pattern occurs, or after eight unsuccessful retries and the application of double-burst error correction.
-Transferred errors are errors that are not detected and subsequently not corrected by the drive.
-Seek errors occur when the actuator fails to reach (or remain) over the requested cylinder or if the drive executes a recalibration routine to find the requested cylinder (a full recalibration takes about seven seconds).
+ERROR TYPE MAXIMUM NUMBER OF ERRORS Recovered read errors 10 errors per 10 bits read Reallocated errors: Correctable read errors Uncorrectable read errors 10 errors per 10 bits read 10 errors per 10 bits read Seek errors 10 errors per 10 seeks

+- Notes: 1 Recovered read errors are recovered by retry.
+The drive does not automatically reallocate the sectors. - 2 Correctable read errors are errors that are not recovered by retries but are recovered by application of the triple-burst error correction algorithm. - 3 Uncorrectable read errors are errors that are not correctable using ECC or retries.
+The drive terminates retry reads either when a repeating error pattern occurs, or after eight unsuccessful retries and the application of double-burst error correction. - 4 Seek errors occur when the actuator fails to reach (or remain) over the requested cylinder or if the drive executes a recalibration routine to fine the requested cylinder (a full recalibration takes about seven seconds).